-Want to know what is happening with Riverfire in Brisbane in 2023?
+Want to know what is happening with Riverfire in Brisbane in 2024?
 The great news is Brisbane’s most spectacular fireworks show and family day-out Riverfire by Australian Retirement Trust, will be back in all its glory this year!

-What Is Brisbane Riverfire?
+What is Brisbane Riverfire?

 Brisbane Riverfire is an epic fireworks show held to celebrate the opening night of the Brisbane Festival.